 This post will cover a few tips on how to pass first time, speaking from my experience with the exam and helping clients prepare for it.

-My gift to you is 5 free test questions at the bottom of this post – plus, there’s more!
-I’ve recently written a full mock exam for Salesforce Ben Members, which just one in a library of exams.
+I’ve written a full mock exam for Salesforce Ben Members, which just one in a library of exams.

 One more thing – if you’re serious about learning more around Pardot, I also encourage you to subscribe to The DRIP to receive helpful content on both the day-to-day Pardot admin, as well as all the ‘big picture’ stuff.

 I want to kick off by sharing my experience with the Specialist Exam.
 The short version of the story is that I’ve taken the exam twice, after I accidentally let my certification expire (oops).
 Although I had to retake the whole exam, the upside is that I got to see how the exam content had changed from one year to the next.